-Clear recycling sacks are used free of charge for houses and some flats for the collection of recycling.
-Some houses are issued with a 240 litre blue lidded wheelie bin for recycling, with the majority of flats with 1100 litre communal red lidded recycling wheelie bins.
+Houses are issued with a 240 litre blue lidded wheelie bin for recycling, with the majority of flats with 1100 litre communal red or blue lidded recycling wheelie bins.

-55 litre Blue boxes are used by houses (unless a blue lidded wheelie bin has been issued where glass is contained in the bin) and some flats for the collection of glass bottles and jars.
 Some flats maybe issued by the council with a communal yellow lidded recycling wheelie bin, sizes range from 180 litres to 360 litres.